GROVE CITY MAYOR’S COURT

 Ohio mayor’s courts are unique entities to Ohio.
 Basically, most townships and municipalities in Ohio have their own small courthouses.
 These smaller courts deal only with traffic tickets and criminal misdemeanor offenses (including first offense DUI charges) that happen within their city or municipal limits.
 In Grove City, your case will be heard by a magistrate appointed by the mayor.

-SHOULD I HIRE A LAWYER FOR MY GROVE CITY DUI?
+SHOULD I HIRE A LAWYER FOR MY GROVE CITY DUI OR CRIMINAL CASE?

 When faced with a DUI, traffic, speeding or other criminal charge in Grove City, contacting an experienced attorney can be very helpful.
 Even if you don’t decide to hire a lawyer in the end, just talking to a lawyer can help give you a better understanding of the possible penalties you could face and what you can expect if you try to go it alone.